How Do I Put on a Booster Club Fundraising Event? Is There a Checklist?

 • Date, time, and place of fundraiser, or duration if it’s longer than a day

-• Contact information of the person responsible for organizing the fundraiser and person responsible for collecting monies
+• Contact information of the person responsible for organizing the fundraiser and person responsible for collecting the money

 Depending on your governing organization, there may be more information to submit.
 Check with your bylaws to see what the requirements are.
 Many booster clubs don’t allow individual accounts for collecting donations, so consider booster club software to handle online payments and secure the collection of funds.